-- If the HA determines that the existing waiting list contains an adequate pool for use of available program funding, the HA may stop accepting new applications, or may accept only applications meeting criteria adopted by the HA. - The waiting list ishas been closed scheduled to be closed during fiscal year since July 1, 2023 except for qualified veterans and those 70 years or older. through June 30, 2024.
-Reopening Reopening the waiting list will be reevaluated once the waiting list is exhausted, during the fiscal year to process existing applications.
+- If the HA determines that the existing waiting list contains an adequate pool for use of available program funding, the HA may stop accepting new applications, or may accept only applications meeting criteria adopted by the HA. - The waiting list is scheduled to be closed during fiscal year July 1, 2023 through June 30, 2024.
+Reopening the waiting list will be reevaluated during the fiscal year to process existing applications.
 Once the waiting list is exhausted, the waitlist application portal will be reopened to accept new applications.